programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 Steve and Ann lead you into a meeting room to discuss what you are interested in working on.
 ```
+Note that Twine automatically begins each paragaph break (or carriage return) with a bullet.
+These bullets will not be visable to the player.

 To exit the passage, click the “X” in the upper right hand corner of the text editing box, or click anywhere outside of the text editing box.
 To see what this passage will look like to the player, click the “Play” button at the bottom of the screen.
+This will open the playable version of the game in another tab in your browser.

 {% include figure.html filename="Figure4.jpg" caption="Figure 4.
 Clicking “Play” to Preview Your Story" %}